 Your Trademark is approved.
 You will receive a registration certificate through the post.
 YAY!

 You aren’t done yet!
 Don’t forget step 5.

 Google Ads has a TradeMark Complaint form that you need to fill in.
 Click this link to register a complaint.
 Make sure you tell them exactly which companies are advertising on your trademarked name.
 At this point, Google can respond anywhere from a day to a month.

 Is It Worth It?

 Yes!
 48 hours after receiving the confirmation email from Google that the trademark infringers had been taken down, The Grainary had two direct bookings via our website.

-This doubled the return on our investment.
-We could debate whether this was a direct result of our placing the trademark – who knows? – but regardless, when a potential guest types in our property’s name now, they don’t get distracted by the online travel agents.
+This doubled the return on our vacation rental web design investment.
+We could debate whether this directly resulted from our placing the trademark – who knows? – but regardless, when a potential guest types in our property's name now, they don’t get distracted by the online travel agents.
 All they see is our website!
 We earned the priority, and it worked!

 That, for me, is worth ten times what I paid to make it happen.

-Update: I have been experimenting with trademarks at Boostly, and recently we discovered that this trick does not work on Bing Ads.
-Instead of Bing Ads, we recommend you follow these guidelines to bid on brand.
+Update: I have been experimenting with trademarks at Boostly, and recently, we discovered that this trick does not work on Bing Ads.
+Instead of Bing Ads, we recommend you follow these guidelines to bid on the brand.